fwup-home/fwup/README.md

 1. Permissive license (Apache 2.0 License - see end of doc for details)

 1. Extensively regression tested!
-Tests also provide simple examples of functionality.
+Tests also provide examples of functionality.

 Internally, `fwup` has many optimizations to speed up low level disk writes over what can easily be achieved with `dd(1)`.
 It orders, Flash erase block aligns, and can skip writing large unused sections to minimize write time.
-The goal is to make updates fast enough to support use during code development.
+It also verifies writes to catch corruption before the device reboots to the new firmware.
+The goal is to make updates fast enough for code development and reliable enough for production use.

 # Installing